StarkWizard/cairo-llm/README.md

 Two notebooks are proposed to generate AWQ and GGUF quantitization.
 Please note that AWQ is not supported on Apple Silicon.

+**NEW**
+The directory 0-build datasets contains a Gemini Data synthetizer You need to have a GEMINI_KEY defined as env. variable, created using google cloud ket tools It should open access to Generative AI

 ##

 ## Directory Structure